holophantstudios/VoxonXBlender/README.md

 ### Viewbox
 The viewbox is essentially a 3D camera for the volumetric display.
 Only objects within the viewbox will be rendered.
 The viewbox can be moved, rotated, scaled, and even animated.

-The viewbox can be created in two ways.
+The viewbox can be created from the Voxon Rendering Panel in two ways.
 If "Auto-detect Viewbox" is selected when real-time rendering, the add-on will automatically create the correctly sized viewbox upon connecting to the Voxon Device.
+Clicking "Generate Viewbox" will also create a viewbox, though you must make sure the aspect is set correctly.
+The default aspect is correct for the VX1 and the VXR so it should only ever need to be changed if you are working with an experimental display.

+When generating a viewbox when one already exists, the new viewbox will retain any animations applied to the old viewbox, even if the aspect has changed.
 ### Supported Materials
+#### Supported Shaders
+ - Principled BSDF (Blender's default)
+ - Diffuse BSDF
+#### Supported Base Colors
+ - Solid color (both with and without using nodes)
+ - Image Texture
+ - Color Attribute (vertex color)
+#### Voxon Fillmode
+ - Dot
+ - Line (wireframe)
+ - Surface
 ### Real-Time Rendering
 ### Making Recordings
 ### Updating the Add-on